GCoiffier/neural-sdf-detail-field/README.md

 - Designs from user YahooJapan on thingiverse: [https://www.thingiverse.com/YahooJAPAN/designs](https://www.thingiverse.com/YahooJAPAN/designs)
 - Thingi10k: [https://ten-thousand-models.appspot.com/](https://ten-thousand-models.appspot.com/)

 Our code supports input in the form of `.stl`, `.obj`, `.ply`, `.mesh` and `.geogram_ascii` files.
+Output meshes are given as `.obj` file while debug meshes are given as `.geogram_ascii` files, which are meant to be read by the [GraphiteThree](https://github.com/BrunoLevy/GraphiteThree) software.

 ## Running the code

 Running our code consists of two main parts:
-1) Train a neural implicit to approximate the signed distance field of the input geometry;
+#### 1. Train a neural implicit to approximate the signed distance field of the input geometry
-2) Use our RBF field to correct this neural field to better account for surface details.

-#### Train the neural implicit

 ```bash
 python train_hkr.py <path/to/input/mesh>
 ```

-This creates a folder `output/<geometry_name>/hkr` inside which the output will be written.
+This trains a 1-Lipschitz neural network minimizing the hinge-Kantorovitch-Rubinstein loss as in [1].
+The output will be written in a new folder named `output/<geometry_name>/hkr`.
 Output meshes are given as wavefront .obj files.
-Debug meshes are provided as `.geogram_ascii` files.
-They are meant to be read by the [GraphiteThree](https://github.com/BrunoLevy/GraphiteThree) software.
 Run with the `-h` flag to see all commandline parameters and arguments.

-#### Run the detail field
+#### 2. Compute a RBF field to correct this neural field to better account for surface details

 Once a neural field has been trained onto the input geometry, a detail field can be computed using this command: